 The strained supply chains and geopolitical conflict of the last two years remain.
-So do concerns over inequality, slow progress on social justice and the decarbonisation agenda that is currently slated for a disorderly net-zero transition.
+So do concerns over inequality, slow progress on social justice and the decarbonization agenda that is currently slated for a disorderly net-zero transition.
 Market gyrations and inflation concerns also continue as views diverge over whether to take bold action and how to mitigate risk.

-We have all learnt lessons from the pandemic — the fingerprints of which are evident in executives’ plans for business resilience and recovery.
+We have all learned lessons from the pandemic — the fingerprints of which are evident in executives’ plans for business resilience and recovery.
 In the event of another economic downturn, C-suite executives plan to make strategic investments instead of merely cutting costs as they did when the pandemic first hit.
 Mercer’s 2022 Global Talent Trends Study reveals an interesting comparison to the last time executives had to contemplate an impending downturn:

 - Fewer plan to leverage variable staffing models (down from 39% in 2019 to 29% today).

 - Fewer plan to reduce headcount (down from 30% to 26% today).

 This reflects a pandemic-era lesson — that companies can be more nimble in difficult times by retaining people who know the culture and are already committed to the journey — and acknowledges the unique challenges of a tight economic climate combined with a hot labour market.

 As they prepare for the future of work, most organizations have already embarked on their digital transformation journeys.
 This digital journey accelerated exponentially as the pandemic rapidly pushed processes online and into the cloud.
 In response, leading employers are adding new digital platforms for everything from connecting and collaborating at work to accessing benefits and digital health solutions.